-java.lang.Object javax.realtime.SchedulingParameters javax.realtime.PriorityParameters
+javax.realtime.SchedulingParameters javax.realtime.PriorityParameters required by this specification and represented by the class PriorityScheduler83 is such a scheduler.

-Instances of this class should be assigned to schedulable objects that are managed by schedulers which use a single integer to determine execution order.
-The base scheduler required by this specification and represented by the class PriorityScheduler82 is such a scheduler.
+Instances of this class should be assigned to schedulables that are managed by schedulers which use a single integer to determine execution order.
+The base scheduler